 The Master of Engineering degree requires 30 credits, which includes a 3-credit master's project.
 The Master of Science in Industrial Engineering degree with thesis requires 30 credits, including a 6-credit thesis based on original research.
-The Master of Science in Industrial Engineering degree without thesis requires 36 credits and the approval of a comprehensive exam.
-Students with a background in an area other than industrial engineering may be required to complete remedial courses at the Bachelor's degree level.
+The Master of Engineereing in Industrial Engineering degree without thesis requires 36 credits and the approval of a comprehensive exam.
+Students with а background in engineering, other than industrial engineering may be required to complete remedial courses at the Bachelor's degree level.

 All students must take three core courses, experimental statistics, advanced production control, and advanced systems simulation.
-There are two required courses which depend on the area of specialization: Discrete Linear Optimization and Advanced Engineering Economy for the Management Systems specialization, Multiple Regression Analysis and Quality Control Systems for the Quality Systems specialization, and Material Handling Systems and Automatic Assembly Systems for the Manufacturing Systems specialization.
-Additionally, there are a number of elective courses which depend on the degree sought and the area of specialization.
+There are two required courses which depend on the area of specialization: Discrete Linear Advanced Optimization and Engineering Economy for the Management Systems specialization, Multiple Regression Analysis and Quality Control Systems for the Quality Systems specialization, and Material Handling Systems and Automatic Assembly Systems for the Systems specialization.
+Manufacturing Additionally, there are a number of elective courses which depend on the degree sought and the area of specialization.